-- 2. Transmission does not recover for several microseconds after the breakdown. - 3.
-During the Gaussian drop off the transmitted and often the reflected signals have a few oscillations. - 4.
+- 3. During the Gaussian drop off the transmitted and often the reflected signals have a few oscillations. - 4.
 Up to 90% of the incident rf energy is absorbed after $t_s + 2\tau$.
-Breakdowns in a preprocessed waveguide absorb (on average) less energy than otherwise. - 5.
-RF transmission fully recovers after the main rf pulse has been off for several milliseconds. - 6.
+Breakdowns in a preprocessed waveguide absorb (on average) less energy than otherwise. - RF transmission fully recovers after the main rf pulse has been off for several milliseconds. - 6.
 Light (emitted from the breakdown site) lasts for several microseconds after the rf pulse. - 7.
 Spectral lines of the light are mostly from neutral copper atoms (Cu I) with traces of Cu II ions and hydrogen. - 8.
 Breakdowns tend to occur on sequences of rf pulses.
 Subsequent breakdowns most probably have a shorter starting time t_s than the first breakdown of a sequence. - 9.
-Breakdowns at rf high power (~ 100 MW) and short pulse length (~ 300 ns) decrease dark currents, and lower power and a longer pulse (more than 400 ns) increases dark currents.
+Breakdowns at rf high power ($\sim 100 \text{MW}$) and short pulse length ($\sim 300 \text{ ns}$) decrease dark currents, and lower power and a longer pulse (more than 400 ns) increases dark currents.
 We think that the level of dark currents indicates the degree of metal surface damage. - 10.
-Breakdown has no detectable effect on laser light (632.8 nm) passing through the waveguide . - 11.
+Breakdown has no detectable effect on laser light (632.8 nm) passing through the waveguide. - 11.
 In most events, the 3rd harmonic (34.272 GHz) signal from the klystron transmitted through the breakdown site is shut off by the breakdown. - 12.
 Breakdown produces a 3rd harmonic of the klystron signal, and, probably, higher harmonics. - 13.
-Characteristic size of the damaged spots on the surface of the waveguide is \sim 10- 100 $\mu m.$
+Characteristic size of the damaged spots on the surface of the waveguide is $\sim 10-100 \ \mu m$.